 DH: By taking those photographs, your grandfather documented history and created a vantage point that today's visitors no longer have.
 And by donating those pictures, you provided the opportunity for future visitors to observe how the dwelling once looked, as well as for the National Park Service employees to study and learn when and how the cliff dwelling deteriorated and how to use preventative methods against further damage.
 If you could photograph one thing for future generations, what would it be?

 SW: That's the question, isn't it?
 You never know what will be important in the future or what will happen to the things that we have today, so how do you decide?
-For an archaeologist, the answer is easy- everything!
+For an archeologist, the answer is easy- everything!

 DH: What would you tell your grandfather today if you saw him on the walls of the Salado cliff dwellings?